TensorNetwork/tensornetwork.org/src/quantum_phys/schrodinger_eqn.md

 ### Stationary Solutions and Time-Independent Equation

-Of the many possible solutions of the Schrodinger equation, a special set of solutions are those known as \emph{stationary states}
+Of the many possible solutions of the Schrodinger equation, a special set of solutions are those known as *stationary states* or *energy eigenstates*.
-or \emph{energy eigenstates}.
 These are solutions of the form
 \begin{equation}
 \Psi(\mathbf{r},t) = \psi(\mathbf{r}) e^{-i E t}